stanwsh/zotero-word-for-windows-integration/README.md

-# Zotero Word Integration
+# Zotero Word Add-on with Navigation Support

 This repository provides advanced Microsoft Word integration for Zotero, focusing exclusively on the VBA macro code and Word template (dotm) components.
-It enables citation, bibliography, and reference management directly within Word, with a modern ribbon UI and custom macros.
+It enables citation, bibliography, and reference management directly within Word, with a modern ribbon UI and custom macros, including the "Go To Zotero" navigation feature.

 ## Cross-Platform Support